Nirjuli

 Nirjuli is a town in the Papum Pare district of Arunachal Pradesh in Northeast India.
 It is 19 km away from Itanagar, the capital of Arunachal Pradesh, and it takes about 40–45 minutes by road from Nirjuli to Itanagar.
 The National Highway 52A (now NH 415) is a highway that runs through the town and provides the primary platform for easy transportation and access within the town and to the outside world as well.
-The Pare River, the only river flowing by the town which adds to its exquisite beauty, and ultimately flows into the Brahmaputra River.
+The Par River (Arunachal Pradesh), the only river flowing by the town which adds to its exquisite beauty, and ultimately flows into the Brahmaputra River.

 It is 10 km away from Banderdewa, the border between Assam and Arunachal Pradesh and it takes about 30 minutes by road from Banderdewa to Nirjuli following NH 52A (now NH415) which originates from Banderdewa itself.
 The railway transportation project which will soon connect Nirjuli and Guwahati is under construction.

 Climate

 A warm but pleasant climate prevails in Nirjuli all through the year.
 Post Monsoon, winter and spring (October to April) are marked with cool climates, especially winter months.
 During this season temperature ranges between 22 and 15 °C. Summer during May to June and monsoon season during July to September are also pleasant.
 It receives heavy showers about 2,000 to 4,000 mm between the months of May and September yearly.
 Monsoon temperature oscillates between 30 and 18 °C. Summer temperature can soar up to 40 °C some days.
 Breezes from Himalayan ranges make the winter climate freezing cool.